 Things you should have on your LinkedIn profile

 Now I know what you’re thinking.
-“I’m attractive, and that’ll get me a job.
+“I’m attractive, and that’ll get me a job after college.
 Why do I need a LinkedIn?”

 Well, the harsh reality is, the world thinks you’re beautiful, but that’s the least interesting thing about you.
 It wants to see your work ethic, your personality, and your LinkedIn profile.